 How "democratic" is Congress?

-The members of Congress are elected by the people of their respective districts or states, with the House of Representatives members serving two-year terms and the Senators serving six-year terms.
+The Seventeenth Amendment, adopted in 1913, provided for direct election of the Senate.
+Members are elected by the people of their respective districts or states, with the House of Representatives members serving two-year terms and the Senators serving six-year terms.
 This process ensures that the members of Congress are accountable to their constituents and that the government is representative of the people.

 The 9 largest states account for 50% of the country's population.
 Half of the Senate represents about 83% of the population, while the other half represents another 16%.
 1% has no representation whatsoever in the Senate.